repasscloud/lunavpn-www/app/content/english/pages/faq.md

 ### Why Choose LunaVPN Over Other VPN Providers?

 LunaVPN operates a top-tier VPN network meticulously designed for speed and dependability.
-Experience limitless bandwidth and the freedom to select from servers across numerous countries globally.
+Experience [1TB](https://cordcuttersnews.com/what-does-1tb-of-internet-really-get-you/ "What is 1TB of data?") of data per 30 days and the freedom to select from servers across [numerous countries globally](/locations/).
 LunaVPN prides itself on offering unparalleled network performance and VPN applications that set industry standards.
 Still uncertain?
 LunaVPN offers a no-risk 30-day money-back guarantee with all our plans, allowing you to explore the finest VPN service available worry-free.

 ### Curious about LunaVPN's Terms of Service?